-Level 1 Offenses Consequences Cell Phones / Personal Electronic Devices- Students may bring cell phones/personal electronic devices to school.
-They may use them only for instructional purposes and when given explicit instructions by the teacher.
-Participation in sexting and cyber-bullying accomplished through sending of text messages, e-mails, or any other message originating on, or sent to, an electronic device listed above is prohibited.
-If the material/message is deemed disruptive to the educational setting, the student will be subject to disciplinary action whether or not the event took place on or off school property.
-Intervention 1 - Verbal warning to put phone away and/or follow expectations of the classroom.
-Intervention 2 - Confiscation of cell phone (to the main office).
-First incident - student picks up phone at end of day.
-Second incident - parent/guardian contacted to pick up phone Third incident - parent/guardian contacted to pick up phone, lunch detentions assigned.
-Intervention - Discipline Referral parent/guardian Contacted and SRO Officer Contacted Further discipline at the discretion of the building administrator.
-Insubordination - defined as a refusal to follow reasonable directives/requests of adult staff in the school.
+Level 1 Offenses Consequences Insubordination - defined as a refusal to follow reasonable directives/requests of adult staff in the school.
 Disrespectful behavior - Disrespect toward staff and/or students (includes swearing at, name calling and threatening behavior directed at staff) is prohibited at school Intervention 1 - Teacher will speak to student.
 Intervention 2 - Teacher assigned detention and parent/guardian contact Intervention 3 - Administrative assigned detention and parent/guardian contact Intervention 1 - ISS (In-School Suspension) or OSS (Out of School Suspension) will be assigned after investigation is completed.
 Consumption of food and/or drink is not allowed in the hallways.
-Food or drink brought into the building before school needs to be consumed in the cafeteria (or in the case of a socially distanced environment, in the classroom).
-Students must have a pre-signed pass to bring food out of the cafeteria.
+Food or drink brought into the building before school needs to be consumed in the cafeteria (or another designated area as specified by staff or administration).
 Intervention 1 - Re-direct student to the cafeteria.
 Intervention 2 - Escort student to the building principal office.
 Admin conversation and, if necessary, parent/guardian contact.
 Intervention 3 - Parent/guardian/Student/Principal conference-possible disciplinary assignment.
 Skateboarding, roller-blading and roller skating - are not permitted on school grounds.
 Please do not bring these items to school.
 Intervention 1 - Confiscation of equipment.
 Intervention 2 - Confiscation of equipment, parent/guardian contacted to pick up.
 Disruptive and reckless hall behavior - including running, kicking, screaming, swearing, throwing objects or any other disruptive behavior that involves inappropriate use of school equipment is not allowed.
 Intervention 1 - Verbal warning Intervention 2 - Teacher / Administrative detention Intervention 3 - Detention-possible ISS Wearing of hoods - is not permitted at school during the school day except for medical or religious reasons.
 Intervention 1 - Re-direct student to remove the hood.
 Intervention 2 - Confiscation of item to the main office.
 Intervention 3 - Confiscation of item (to the main office), parent/guardian contacted to pick up, PM detention.
 Public displays of affection - (including kissing, hugging and inappropriate touching) is not appropriate for school or school sponsored events.
 Intervention 1 - Verbal warning Intervention 2 - Administrative detention and parent/guardian contact.
 Intervention 3 - Parent/Guardian/Student/Principal conference and possible disciplinary assignments.